beergeek/mongoScheduler/README.md

 |config.primaryDataCentres|An array of data centres where electable members can reside.
 These will be the values of the select label to identify the worker names (`config.dataCentresLabel`).|
 |config.noPrimaryDataCentres|An array of data centres where non-electable memebrs will reside.
 These will be the values of the select label to identify the worker names (`config.dataCentresLabel`).|

-The name of the pod deployed by default is `mongo-scheduler-<ENV>-<RANDOM>`.
-Where the `<ENV>` is the value specified above for the environment and will be used as an environment variable when deploying via Helmfile.
+The name of the schduler deployed by default is `mongo-scheduler-<ENV>`, the actual pod will have a random string at the end of the name.
+The `<ENV>` is the value specified above for the environment and will be used as an environment variable when deploying via Helmfile.

 To deploy the schduler with Helmfile use the following: